lasa/website/README.md

 - All database-related files, secret keys (for cryptographic purposes or otherwise), and passwords are not intended to be publicly available and thus may not be used for any purpose.
+- Files relating to mascots/logos of LASA High School or Austin ISD may be covered under a seperate license.
+Please obtain advanced written permission from the appropriate entity before using.

 ## Authors
 Harrison Tran, Kevin Black, Ojas Ahuja